-The white matter often seen on the outside of cooked fish is albumin, a protein released from tissue damage be it from cooking at too high a temperature or for too long, from age or from less than ideal rigor mortis conditions.
+The white matter often seen on the outside of cooked fish is albumin, a protein released from tissue damage be it from cooking at too high a temperature or for too long, from age, or from less than ideal rigor mortis conditions.
 You won’t see albumin on the outside of a fresh, well handled and mindfully cooked piece of fish.
-The juices, proteins and goodness are held in inside by flesh with cellular integrity.
+The juices, proteins, and goodness are held inside by flesh with cellular integrity.

 Fish should be iced in a straight position; fish that go into rigor bent often result in damaged gaping flesh.
 If a fish is straightened while in rigor, it will pop out, resulting in damaged tissue.